 - a) The proposed project demonstrates exceptional planning, readiness to proceed, and administrative capability.
 All necessary components to accomplish the project have been identified in the application.
-The applicant has site control of the proposed site to be developed. - b) Firm financial commitments for non-NHTF resources have been secured, are current, and are demonstrated within the application. - c) The extent to which the project has a binding commitment for Federal, State, or local project-based rental assistance so rents are affordable to extremely low income families and sufficient funds support the project's operation. - i) Projects with committed project based VASH vouchers, Continuum of Care rental assistance, or project-based Section 8 vouchers are preferred. - ii) Projects that preserve existing housing with project-based rental assistance also are encouraged. - d) The project's proforma demonstrates sufficient cash flow to supports the project's operation without a contribution of NHTF funds by THDA to an operating reserve account for the project. - e) The extent to which the proposed project fills the need demonstrated by the neighborhood market conditions. - f) The extent to which the design of the proposed project is appropriate and meets the needs of the targeted population to be served. - g) The extent to which formal partnerships have been established and demonstrated within the application to provide voluntary and appropriate support services for the targeted population. - h) The extent to which the proposed project provides easy access to community living, including retail, employment, transportation, medical, education, recreation, and government services. - i) The extent to which the proposed project integrates the NHTF-assisted households with households of higher incomes within the project.
-These will be determined using the standard HUD definitions of extremely Low Income, very Low Income, Low Income, and incomes above 80% AMI. - j) The extent to which universal design and visitability features will be included in the design of the projects. - k) The extent to which energy efficiency features exceed the requirements of THDA's Design Standards for New Construction or Rehabilitation, as applicable.
+The applicant has site control of the proposed site to be developed. - b) Firm financial commitments for non-NHTF resources have been secured, are current, and are demonstrated within the application. - c) Projects located within counties served by THDA's Housing Choice Voucher Program to include: - Anderson, Bedford, Benton, Blount, Campbell, Cannon, Carroll, Cheatham, Chester, Claiborne, Clay, Cocke, Coffee, Crockett, Decatur, DeKalb, Dyer, Fayette, Fentress, Franklin, Gibson, Giles, Grainger, Hamblen, Hardeman, Hardin, Haywood, Henderson, Henry, Hickman, Houston, Humphreys, Jackson, Jefferson, Knox, Lake, Lauderdale, Lawrence, Lewis, Lincoln, Loudon, Macon, Madison, Marshall, Maury, McNairy, Monroe, Montgomery, Moore, Morgan, Obion, Overton, Perry, Pickett, Putnam, Roane, Robertson, Scott, Sevier, Smith, Stewart, Sumner, Tipton, Trousdale, Union, Van Buren, Warren, Wayne, Weakley, White, Williamson, and Wilson. - d) The project's proforma demonstrates sufficient cash flow to supports the project's operation. - e) The extent to which the proposed project fills the need demonstrated by the neighborhood market conditions.

-APPLICANT'S CAPACITY AND EXPERIENCE - Up to 25 points
+- f) The extent to which the design of the proposed project is appropriate and meets the needs of the targeted population to be served. - g) The extent to which formal partnerships have been established and demonstrated within the application to provide voluntary and appropriate support services for the targeted population. - h) The extent to which the proposed project provides easy access to community living, including retail, employment, transportation, medical, education, recreation, and government services. - i) The extent to which the proposed project integrates the NHTF-assisted households with households of higher incomes within the project. - j) The extent to which universal design and visitability features will be included in the design of the projects. - k) The extent to which energy efficiency features exceed the requirements of THDA's Design Standards for New Construction or Rehabilitation, as applicable.

-- a) The applicant's experience with owning, developing and managing rental units of similar size and scope serving the intended population proposed. - b) The capacity of the applicant and its development and management team to carry out the proposed project within the schedule proposed. - c) The past experience of the applicant and its development and management team to successfully develop or manage rental housing in compliance with all Federal, state or local program requirements.
+APPLICANT'S CAPACITY AND EXPERIENCE - Up to 30 points

-- d) The past experience of the applicant and its development and management team to undertake THDA rental development projects in a timely manner. - e) The past history of the applicant in serving the community in which the proposed project is to be located. - f) The past history of the applicant and its development and management team to comply with THDA funding requirements and processes. - g) The applicant's financial statements and audit indicate a healthy financial position and include diverse funding sources.
+- a) The applicant's experience with owning, developing and managing rental units of similar size and scope serving the intended population proposed. - b) The capacity of the applicant and its development and management team to carry out the proposed project within the schedule proposed. - c) The past experience of the applicant and its development and management team to successfully develop or manage rental housing in compliance with all Federal, state or local program requirements. - d) The past experience of the applicant and its development and management team to undertake THDA rental development projects in a timely manner. - e) The past history of the applicant in serving the community in which the proposed project is to be located. - f) The past history of the applicant and its development and management team to comply with THDA funding requirements and processes. - g) The applicant's financial statements and audit indicate a healthy financial position and include diverse funding sources.